BensDigitalWorld/mmWave-shield/Firmware/README.md

-# ExG Stream Demo
+# mmWave Stream Demo

 This folder contains the firmware to use BioGAP in streaming mode.

 ## Getting Started
-Make sure to attach the e Mainboard to the ExGShield or the EMG shield.
+Make sure to attach the e Mainboard to the mmWave shield.

 1. Flash the NRF application by opening it in Visual Studio Code using the NRF Connect SDK extension.
 ```sh